gritchou/text2play-frontend/README.md

 ## Usage
 1. Enter a prompt in the input field.
-2. Click "Generate" to create a game background.
+2. Click "Play" to create a game background.
 3. Play the game with the newly generated background.

 ## Contributors